bastet27/Tier2-WiCys-CTF-2024/README.md

 ### Solution:

-In the first Operation Slither Task, I was able to find the second operator.
-I was a bit stuck on trying to find other accounts for them.
-I ended up using the bing search engine and was able to find a SoundCloud playlist page.
-I looked through the different URL's for each song and in one of the songs descriptions was another encoded message.
+Continued searching based on information found in Operation Slither 1.
+Located the second operator’s SoundCloud playlist through Bing search.
+Checked the descriptions of each song in the playlist and found an encoded message.
+Used CyberChef to decode the message and retrieve the flag.

 ### Notes:
+This task was fun because it involved connecting dots from multiple sources.
+Using alternative search engines like Bing provided different results that led to success.
+It's also good to use multiple search engines.

+Tools Used:
+- Bing: For locating additional accounts.
+- CyberChef: For decoding the message.

 ## :two:nine: 29.
 OSINT(Medium) Operation Slither 3